survivejs/webpack-book/manuscript/developing/01_getting_started.md

 npm init -y # -y generates *package.json*, skip for more control
 ```

 You can tweak the generated *package.json* manually to make further changes to it.
-We’ll be doing changes through *npm* tool, but manual tweaks are acceptable.
+In this project you will be doing changes through *npm* tool, but manual tweaks are acceptable.
 The official documentation explains [package.json options](https://docs.npmjs.com/files/package.json) in more detail.

 T> You can set those `npm init` defaults at *~/.npmrc*.